JieSing/AstronomicalImageProcessing/README.txt

 The code also contains two branches:
 - fits-files (Sontaining the astronomical data used by the code)
-- catalogues (Containing the galaxy surveys the code has created)
+- Catalogues (Containing the galaxy surveys the code has created)